 Newkirk went with his servant to the fencerow and tore down the fence to get his team and wagon out.
 Sabler arrived on the scene and forbade Newkirk from taking down the fence, and when Newkirk continued, a fight ensued between the parties.
 At one point, Sabler beat on Newkirk with a pole.
 Nevertheless, Newkirk finally got the fence down, removed his team, and then — to add insult to injury — sued landowner Sabler for assault.

 At trial, the judge instructed the jury that although Newkirk’s team and wagon were wrongfully on Sabler’s land, it was Newkirk’s duty and right to get them off with the least possible injury to the premises, and that Sabler was not justified in using violence to prevent him from removing his team from the premises.
 The jury found for Newkirk.

 In this case, the court held, Newkirk’s horses and wagon were on Sabler’s lands where they had been left by Newkirk’s servant.
 They were not there with Sabler’s permission.
-Instead, Newkirk had been guilty of a trespass in sending his team across Sabler’s lands after he had been forbidden to do so.
-And Sabler had the right to detain them before they left the premises, and it was not necessary to decide, whether the defendant detained the property rightfully or wrongfully.
+Instead, Newkirk had been guilty of trespass in sending his team across Sabler’s lands after he had been forbidden to do so.
+And Sabler had the right to detain them before they left the premises, and it was not necessary to decide whether the defendant detained the property rightfully or wrongfully.
 If Newkirk could not regain the possession of his property peaceably, his only choice was to sue.

 – Tom Root